-Nepal is firmly committed to ‘One China Policy’ and never allows its soil to be used for any inimical activities against China.
+Nepal is firmly committed to One China policy and is also committed not to allow its soil to be used for any inimical activities against China.

-The two countries share a range of 1414 kilometers border in the Himalayan range of the northern side of Nepal.
+The two countries share a range of 1,414 kilometers border in the Himalayan range of the northern side of Nepal.

 Exchange of visits:

-The Nepal-China economic cooperation dates back to the formalization of bilateral relations in 1950’s.
-The first “Agreement between China and Nepal on “Economic Aid” was signed in October 1956.
-From the mid-80s the Chinese Government has been pledging grant assistance to the government of Nepal under the Economic and Technical Cooperation Program in order to implement mutually acceptable developmental projects.
+Nepal-China economic cooperation dates back to the formalization of bilateral relations in 1950’s.
+The first “Agreement between China and Nepal on Economic Aid” was signed in October 1956.
+From the mid-80s, the Chinese Government has been pledging grant assistance to the Government of Nepal under the Economic and Technical Cooperation Program in order to implement mutually acceptable development projects.

 Some of the major on-going projects under Chinese assistance include:

-- Upper Trishuli Hydropower Project- Power station and Transmission Line Projects (Concessional loan)
+- Upper Trishuli Hydropower Project- Power station and Transmission Line Projects

-- Kathmandu Ring Road Improvement Project with Flyover Bridges -(Grant)
+- Kathmandu Ring Road Improvement Project

-- Pokhara International Regional Airport (Loan)
+- Pokhara International Regional Airport

 Trade, Tourism and Investment: